OdebisiidowuSolomon/order-summary-ui-sidehustle-project-team17/README.md

 ## Acknowledgments

-We Would Really Like To thank Sidehustle Internship Team For The Opportunity to Grow and Learn At The Same Time, We would Also Love To Say a Big Thank To Our Mentor Mr Damilare For A Providing Great Project like This To Work On!
+We Would Really Like To thank Sidehustle Internship Team For The Opportunity to Grow and Learn At The Same Time, We would Also Love To Say a Big Thank To Our Mentor Mr Damilare For Providing Such A Great Project like This To Work On!